 Why will they be notified, and why should I care?

 IDEQ’s Dig Line membership covers select environmental cleanup sites, which contain low levels of contamination in soil or groundwater.
 These pose little risk if managed properly.
 Thus, in the interest of health and safety, IDEQ sometimes imposes conditions on excavation or the handling of excavated materials at these sites.

 How will I know if my excavation affects a cleanup site?

 Because you called Dig Line, IDEQ will have your contact information and know about your planned excavation.
-If IDEQ believes the excavation will affect one of these sites, they will make every attempt to notify you via phone, fax, or email.
+If IDEQ believes the excavation will affect one of these sites, they will make an attempt to notify you at the phone number or email address you provided us.
+Please make sure the information you provide is correct.
+Also please make sure that your spam filter does not sort out email sent from digclean.com and deq.idaho.gov.
 If you do not hear from IDEQ, you may assume there is not an issue with the proposed excavation.

 Can I proactively determine if there might be problems?